sagar448/Keras-Recurrent-Neural-Network-Python/README.md

 Lets get straight into it, this tutorial will walk you through the steps to implement Keras with Python and thus to come up with a generative model.

 So what exactly is Keras?
 Let's put it this way, it makes programming machine learning algorithms much much easier.
-It simply runs atop Tensorflow/Theano (check other post for Tensorflow/Theano), cutting down on the coding and increasing efficiency.
+It simply runs atop Tensorflow/Theano, cutting down on the coding and increasing efficiency.
 In more technical terms, Keras is a high-level neural network API written in Python.

 Let's get started, I am assuming you all have Tensorflow and Keras installed.
-(Check my other post on how to install Keras/Tensorflow)

 ```
 Note: It's very important you have enough knowledge about recurrent neural networks before beginning